Thinking About Who I Am

 - As I get older, how can I find a home that I feel safe, comfortable, and supported?

-- What kind of physical space and envornment do I want to live in?
+- What kind of physical space and environment do I want to live in?

-- Have I talked to my parents or the people who raised me about my future?
+- Have I talked to my parents or guardians about my future?

 - How has my health affected my education and schooling?